hehaowen00/lisp-rs/README.md

 # lisp.rs

-A lisp interpreter implemented in Rust.
+A lisp interpreter implemented in Rust with basic lookup tail call optimization.
 A REPL (read-evaluate-print loop) is also implemented.

 Supports boolean, numeric, string and symbol types.